algoprog/DeCodR/models/dense_retrieval/README.md

-# DeCodR
-Dense Code &amp; Repository Retrieval
+# Dense Code &amp; Repository Retrieval

 We can use the implementations here from Sentence Transformers.